 6. Suits the Style

-The world of music is wonderfully diverse, and although we are all naturally gifted with a singing voice, these voices vary and they must vary to suit the style of music being sung.
+The world of music is wonderfully diverse, and although we are all naturally gifted with a singing voice, these voices vary and they must vary to best suit the style of music being sung.

-Good singers know how to adjust their tone, volume and overall expression to suit the style of music.
+Good singers know how to adjust their tone, volume and overall expression to best suit the style of music.
 They also know to avoid genres which they aren’t (yet) practised in singing!

 To put it another way: a good opera voice is not the same as a good rock voice or a good R&B voice.
 To improve your singing voice, practice singing in varying styles to become a better and more versatile vocalist.
 Vocal coaches can be very helpful for pointing you in the right direction of the tone and technique needed for a certain style.

 With all the characteristics above, it’s important to sing with consistency.
 If you sound good for a few notes but then terrible after that, the overall impression will be a bad one.